HarshitaChegondi/voya/README.md

 - Yes, the app stores and displays past chats and prompts
 - Include a “Clear” button for the user: Yes, users can delete selected chats or clear all chats

+---

+## Setup Guide

+Follow these steps carefully to run this project on your system.

+Prerequisites

+Before setting up the project, make sure you have the following installed:
+- Node.js (recommended: latest LTS version)
+- npm (comes with Node.js)
+- A code editor like VS Code
+- A valid Claude API key
+- A valid Weather API key

+To check whether Node.js and npm are installed, run: node -v npm -v